 - Dispatch Interval LMP

-The price of Imbalance Energy determined at each Dispatch Interval in accordance with Section 11.5.4.
+The price of imbalance energy determined at each Dispatch Interval in accordance with Section 11.5.4.

 - Dispatch Operating Point

 The expected operating point of a resource that has received a Dispatch Instruction.
 The resource is expected to operate at the Dispatch Operating Point after completing the Dispatch Instruction, taking into account any relevant Ramp Rate and time delays.
-Energy expected to be produced or consumed above or below the Day-Ahead Schedule in response to a Dispatch Instruction constitutes Instructed Imbalance Energy.
+Energy expected to be produced or consumed above or below the Day-Ahead Schedule in response to a Dispatch Instruction constitutes FMM Instructed Imbalance Energy or RTD Instructed Imbalance Energy.
 For resources that have not received a Dispatch Instruction, the Dispatch Operating Point defaults to the corresponding Day-Ahead Schedule.

 * * * *

-- Dynamic Scheduling Host Balancing Authority Op Agreement
+- Dynamic Scheduling Host Balancing Authority Operating Agreement

-An agreement entered into between the CAISO and a Host Balancing Authority governing the terms of dynamic scheduling between the Host Balancing Authority and the CAISO in accordance with the Dynamic Scheduling Protocol set forth in Appendix M, a pro forma version of which agreement is set forth in Appendix B.9
+An agreement entered into between the CAISO and a Balancing Authority governing the terms of dynamic scheduling between the two Balancing Authorities where one of the Balancing Authorities is designated as the Host Balancing Authority in accordance with the Dynamic Scheduling Protocol set forth in Appendix M, a pro forma version of which agreement is set forth in Appendix B.9.

 * * * *